 The useful life of an asset is the estimated length of time it’s expected to be usable.
 This can vary depending on asset type and how it’s used, and it can also be affected by factors such as wear and tear, technological obsolescence, depreciation method, and changes in market conditions.

 In general, the asset’s useful life is used to determine how long until the asset will be fully depreciated for accounting purposes.
-It’s important to know the useful life of your facility’s assets because this information is used to calculate depreciation.
+It’s important to know the useful life of your facility’s assets because this information is used to calculate equipment depreciation.

 Depreciation is an accounting technique utilized to spread the expense of an asset over its period of usability to help make better financial strategy and management decisions.
 It can also enhance your facility’s asset replacement or disposal plans.
 This will help avoid disruptions and ensure continued smooth business operations.